carbon-language/carbon-lang/docs/design/variadics.md

 -   `F` can have any number of non-arity-coercion arguments, and any positive number of arity coercion arguments, and they can be in any order.
 -   `F()` can be any expression syntax other than `...` or pack literal formation, not just a function call.
+Unlike pack expanding, coercion expanding does not apply if `F` is a pattern syntax.

 _Coercion removal:_ `⟪E; 1⟫` reduces to `E`.